AroosaIjaz/AroosaIjaz.github.io/_portfolio/all_that_is_left.md

 is it always possible for us to negotiate between our supposed [inner angles and demons](https://en.wikipedia.org/wiki/The_Better_Angels_of_Our_Nature)?

-or is it often revenge or trauma that overwhelms the will to stay humane in a world that has not afforded you any humanity?
+or is it more likely for revenge or trauma to overwhelm the will to stay humane in a world that has not afforded you any humanity?

-[Elie Wiesel](https://en.wikipedia.org/wiki/Elie_Wiesel) portrays how the Jewish protagonist in his book "Dawn" becomes the antagonist...through him, he reflects on the morality of the the new Israel and how the holocaust became a generational pain and trauma that would be passed on and on, as a moral choice...
+In his 1960 book "Dawn", [Elie Wiesel](https://en.wikipedia.org/wiki/Elie_Wiesel) portrayed a Jewish protagonist from 1947 British-controlled Palestine, a teen survivor of the Buchenwald concentration camp, who ultimately becomes the antagonist although he struggles with the moral choices and tries to cling onto humanity.
+Through him, the writer reflected on the morality of the the new Israel and its imposition that its pain and trauma be passed on because
+>"When the dead are hungry, they judge the living wihtout pity."

 is it really **consistent** morality that is a luxury of the few then?